-⚠ The individual members of the consortium are described in a separate section 4.
-There is no need to repeat that information here.

-- Describe the consortium.
+- ⚠ The individual members of the consortium are described in a separate section 4.
+There is no need to repeat that information here. - Describe the consortium.
 How will it match the project's objectives?
 How do the members complement one another (and cover the value chain, where appropriate)?
 In what way does each of them contribute to the project?
 How will they be able to work effectively together?
-How do the industrial partners contribute to the project? (where relevant); - If applicable, describe the industrial/commercial involvement in the project to ensure exploitation of the results and explain why this is consistent with and will help to achieve the specific measures which are proposed for exploitation of the results of the project (see section 2.2). - Other countries: If one or more of the participants requesting EU funding is based in a country that is not automatically eligible for such funding, explain why the participation of the entity(ies) in question is essential to carrying out the project
+How do the industrial partners contribute to the project? (where relevant); - If applicable, describe the industrial/commercial involvement in the project to ensure exploitation of the results and explain why this is consistent with and will help to achieve the specific measures which are proposed for exploitation of the results of the project (see section 2.2). - Other countries and international organisations: If one or more of the participants requesting JU funding (or receiving financial contribution from EFPIA partners or IMI2 JU Associated Partners) is based in a country or is an international organisation that is not automatically eligible for such funding (entities from Member States of the EU, from Associated Countries are automatically eligible for JU funding) explain why the participation of the entity(ies) in question is essential to carrying out the project.